Frequently Asked Questions

-The accommodations can range from tents on a mountainside, guest house, lodge, to a hotel.
+The accommodations vary and may involve tents on a mountainside, a guest house, a lodge, or a hotel.
 Normal accommodations are two people (same sex) per room.
 Detailed information related to accommodations is provided in the full day-by-day itinerary for each challenge.
-We strive to work with locally-owned partners to bring positive impact to the communities in which we operate.
-Please let us know any questions related to this topic during the registration process or by contacting our offices.
+We strive to work with local partners to bring a positive impact to the communities in which we operate.
+Please let us know of any questions related to this topic during the registration process or by contacting our offices.

 11. Who organizes the challenge?

-The adventure challenges are organized by Adventure for Charity and its premier adventure travel partners, trip leaders, and on-the-ground teams.
-We are located in the Phoenix metro area in Arizona, near desirable travels destinations year-around.
+The adventure challenges are organized by AFC and its premier adventure travel partners, trip leaders, and on-the-ground teams.
+We are located in the Phoenix metro area in Arizona, near desirable travel destinations year-round.
 We organize challenges almost anywhere in the world.
 Learn more in the About Us section of our site.

 12. Is the challenge bonded and insured?

-AFC has in force a comprehensive general liability Insurance policy in excess of industry standards.
-AFC also requires its contractors to maintain their own comprehensive general liability insurance policies and comprehensive automobile liability insurance covering all owned, non-owned, and hired vehicles with a minimum limit of One Million Dollars ($1,000,000.00) or such greater and to specifically name AFC as an additionally insured on their policies.
+AFC has in force a comprehensive general liability insurance policy in excess of industry standards.
+AFC also requires its contractors to maintain their own comprehensive general liability insurance policies and comprehensive automobile liability insurance covering all owned, non-owned, and hired vehicles with a minimum limit of one million dollars ($1,000,000.00) or such greater and to specifically name AFC as additionally insured on their policies.
 AFC’s contractors are also required to maintain worker’s compensation insurance that meets or exceeds the statutory limits.
 Please contact us directly for more information.

 top of page